Rohitkumar2618/Assesment-Frontend/README.md

-#Using React js ans Tailwind css i created this project
+# Using React js and Tailwindcss and firebase  i created this project

 # How to run the code _ --->
 1. create a new folder open in a vs code